zulip/zulip/templates/zerver/help/restrict-editing-of-old-messages-and-topics.md

     input field will be grayed out.

-    * **Message edit limit in minutes (0 for no limit)** - If you enable message editing in your realm, you can restrict the time that realm users have to edit their messages.
+    * **Message edit limit in minutes (0 for no limit)** - If you enable message editing in your organization, you can restrict the time that organization users have to edit their messages.
 Simply input the time limit in minutes that you would like to set; for example, if you want to set a message edit time limit of 5 minutes, enter **5** in the field.

+        !!! tip ""
-        If you would like to disable the message editing time limit for your realm, enter **0** in the field.
+            If you would like to disable the message editing time limit for your organization, enter **0** in the field.
 This enables users to edit their messages whenever they want.

 5. To save any changes you have made to your organization settings, click the **Save changes** button at the bottom of the **Organizations settings**